fortinetsolutions/terraform-modules/GCP/qwiklabs/fortiweb/instructions/en.md

 ![FortiWeb Policy Web Protection Profile](https://raw.githubusercontent.com/fortinetsolutions/terraform-modules/master/GCP/qwiklabs/fortiweb/instructions/img/fortiweb_policy_wpp.png)

->*Note: You can create your custom Protection profile as well.*
+>*Note: We are only viewing existing Profiles.
+You can create your custom Protection profile as well.*

 2. Now let’s create a Server policy.
 Input Name for the server policy, Select the Virtual Server, Server pool which we created in the earlier steps from the drop down and finally Select the HTTP service.
-In this step we are not attaching the Protection profile.
+In this step we are **not** attaching the Protection profile.
 Click OK.

 ![FortiWeb Policy Web Protection Profile](https://raw.githubusercontent.com/fortinetsolutions/terraform-modules/master/GCP/qwiklabs/fortiweb/instructions/img/fortiweb_policy_wpp_2.png)